dotnet/docs-maui/docs/fundamentals/controltemplate.md

 }
 ```

-The `CardView` class, which derives from the `ContentView` class, represents a custom control that displays data in a card-like layout.
+The `CardView` class, which derives from the <xref:Microsoft.Maui.Controls.ContentView> class, represents a custom control that displays data in a card-like layout.
 The class contains properties, which are backed by bindable properties, for the data it displays.
 However, the `CardView` class does not define any UI.
 Instead, the UI will be defined with a control template.
-For more information about creating `ContentView` derived custom controls, see [ContentView](~/user-interface/controls/contentview.md).
+For more information about creating <xref:Microsoft.Maui.Controls.ContentView> derived custom controls, see [ContentView](~/user-interface/controls/contentview.md).

 A control template is created with the `ControlTemplate` type.
 When you create a `ControlTemplate`, you combine `View` objects to build the UI for a custom control, or page.
 A `ControlTemplate` must have only one `View` as its root element.
 However, the root element usually contains other `View` objects.
 The combination of objects makes up the control's visual structure.